fchb1239/PhotonVR/README.md

 # Documentation
 By default everything is set up for a super simple system, obvisouly you can code some stuff yourself to make everything work for your application.

-Start off by including Photon.VR;
+Start off by including Photon.VR
 ```cs
 using Photon.VR;
 ```

-Connecting to the servers:
+Connecting to the servers
 ```cs
 PhotonVRManager.Connect();
 ```

-Switching Photon servers:
+Switching Photon servers
 ```cs
 PhotonVRManager.ChangeServers("AppId", "VoiceAppId");
 ```

+Joining rooms
 ```cs
 // It will only join people on the same queue but the room codes themselves are random
 string queue = "Space";